 Nobody has ever, ever, raved about the crust on a pumpkin pie.
-That’s because the crust’s always boring as hell: crumbly, hard, flavorless.
+That’s because the crust is always boring as hell: crumbly, hard, flavorless.
 Really, the crust on your average pumpkin pie is just there to hold the rest of the pie together, or to make sure you can actually qualify the thing as pumpkin pie, instead of pumpkin pile of garbage.

 Fresh Beats, Fresh Eats is right.
 Too often, delicious pumpkin pie is delivered via a limp, soggy excuse for a crust of which no baker wants to take ownership.
 The solution, of course, is a snappy cookie crust that packs an additional wallop of flavor.
-The gingersnaps only enhance the spice of the pumpkin filling and the whipped cream is the gilded lily on top of an already decadent dessert.
-I ought to mention that the baking time was vastly different: I baked the pie for an additional 30 minutes! —TaraT
+The gingersnaps only enhance the spice of the pumpkin filling, and the whipped cream is the gilded lily on top of an already decadent dessert.
+I ought to mention that the baking time was vastly different, so be sure to count more on the visual indicators than the time, and bake to your liking as well; I baked the pie for an additional 30 minutes! —TaraT

-- Crumble the gingersnap cookies into a food processor, which is WAY more painful than it sounds.
+- Crumble the cookies into a food processor, which is WAY more painful than it sounds.
 Seriously, it’s like grinding tiny bits of kitchen tile into your hands.
-Once they’re all in there, pulse them in the processor a few times until they’re nice and broken up, add the butter, and then pulse a few more times until it’s all combined.
+Pulse until they’re nice and broken up.
+Add the butter, then pulse a few more times until well combined.

-- Next, press it into a 9-inch pie pan using something flat (note: this is not the time to make a “witty” joke about your girlfriend, you will get justifiably insta-divorced), and make sure it goes up the sides.
+- Press into a 9-inch pie pan using something flat, making sure it goes up the sides.
 You’re gonna have some spill-over; that’s okay.
-This is basically the crumbliest thing of all time.
-It’s a good thing.

 - Now for the actual pie part, which you can do while the crust is chilling/baking.
 If you read ahead, congratulations!
 You can now use this tip.
 If you didn’t, you just spent a bunch of time staring at crust.
 How’s that feel?